-The kitchen units are fitted with a stainless steel sink.
+The kitchen units are fitted with a ceramic sink.

-There is a three piece semi modern white suite in the shower
+There is a three piece fairly modern white suite in the bathroom, and the en-suite shower room has a three piece modern white suite.

-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Heating and hot water

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-The 'Worcester Greenstar 28i Junior Combi Mk III' gas fired boiler is in a cupboard within the dining room (former kitchen), and is vented via a flue that projects through the external wall.
+The 'Viessmann Vitodens' gas fired boiler is in the rear eaves roof void, and is vented via a flue that projects through the roof.
 The boiler provides domestic hot water, and it also heats radiators in the main rooms.
-The radiators are fitted with thermostatic valves and there is a room thermostat in the lounge.
-Hot water is supplemented by an electric shower (not tested).
+The radiators are fitted with thermostatic valves and there is a 'Hive' programmer with room thermostat.

+Drainage

-Drainage Drainage covers etc. were not lifted.
+Drainage covers etc. were not lifted.

 Neither drains nor drainage systems were tested.

 Drainage is assumed to be connected to the public sewer.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
+Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.

 In the interests of security no comment is made in relation to the presence or otherwise of a burglar alarm.

-Any additional limits to inspection An inspection for Japanese Knotweed was not carried out.
-This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
-It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
-Identification of Japanese Knotweed is best undertaken by a specialist contractor.
+Any additional limits to inspection